Monday, December 27, 2021

 After an investigation, Javier Dávila was returned to the classroom, reportedly with no punishment or reprimand for distributing antisemitic material.

-Trustee Lulka's statement posted on Twitter and found
+The above is trustee Lulka's statement posted on Twitter

-by a supposed human rights expert to be Islamophobic.
+and found by a supposed human rights expert to be

-Lulka also posted a link to a Toronto Sun article that
+Islamophobic.
+Lulka also posted a link to a Toronto Sun article

 Trustee Lulka, though, was investigated by the School Board for her tweets objecting to this material.
 Relying on “an Independent Investigator expert in Human Rights, Harassment and Discrimination” (here), the school board’s Integrity Commissioner recommended that Lulka be formally censured.

-The Commissioner decided that the resources distributed by Dávila did include material that was antisemitic and that promoted terrorism and praised terrorists, but Lulka’s denunciation unintentionally raised the stereotype of Muslims or Palestinians as terrorists.
+The Commissioner decided that the resources distributed by Dávila did include material that was antisemitic and the material did promote terrorism and praise terrorists, but Lulka’s denunciation unintentionally raised the stereotype of Muslims or Palestinians as terrorists.

 Lulka ought to have explicitly praised the non-antisemitic and non-terrorism-endorsing material distributed by Dávila,as important, positive pro-Palestinian discourse,” and her failure to endorse Dávila’s material fed into Islamophobic tropes, so said the expert.